Daughter to bury father missing for 50 years in Vietnam

 Van Truong told investigators that shortly after it crashed, a Vietnamese salvage team had pulled some parts of the plane, including the engine, from the pond and hauled it away.
 Van Truong, who had helped the salvage team, kept a piece of the plane to use for making a cooking utensil.
 He also used a piece of its glass to repair a clock.

 Based on the new information, U.S. military investigators decided to comb the bottom of the pond in 2015.
-When they emptied it bucket by bucket, they found bones, pieces of fabric from Crosby’s uniform, his chrome lighter and wedding band.
+When they emptied it bucket by bucket, they found bones, pieces of fabric from the pilot’s uniform, his chrome lighter and wedding band.

-“When I called, he introduced himself and said, ‘We have your dad’s remains and they’ve been positively identified,'” Crosby, 58, said.
+“When I called, he introduced himself and said, ‘We have your dad’s remains and they’ve been positively identified,’ ” she said.
 “I burst into tears.
 I basically told him it’s almost like that same day I remember when I was 6 years old.
 It was almost like getting the knock on the door by the military.”

 She felt she could finally shed the tears stored up inside of her.